Combining Rational maps and Kleinian groups via orbit equivalence: Bowen-Series maps for Bers slice groups

-Then, $G_{d,1}$ is a Fuchsian group with a fundamental domain $R$ having $C_1,\cdots, C_d,$ $C_{-(d-1)}, \cdots, C_{-1}$ as its edges.
+Then, $G_{d,1}$ is a Fuchsian group with a fundamental domain $R$ having $C_1,\cdots, C_d,$ $C_{-(d-1)}, \cdots, C_{-1}$ as its edges (see Figure~\ref{orbifold_punc_sphere_bs_fig} (right)).
 Moreover, $\disk/G_{d,1}$ is a sphere with $d$ punctures and one order two orbifold point.
 Again, as in Proposition~\ref{b_s_poly_conjugate_prop_1} we obtain the following result (and omit the proof).